Fort Worth Convention Center: Background

 The complex was proposed by county officials in 1961 as a competitor to the Dallas Convention Center and approved in 1967.
 Over 14 city blocks (previously known as "Hell's Half Acre") were demolished to make way for the new facility that opened in 1968.
 The building is noted for the indoor arena, resembling a flying saucer.
 In 1997 the City of Fort Worth purchased the facilities and properties, changing the complex's name to the Fort Worth Convention Center.
 In 2000 the JFK Theatre was demolished to make way for the Water Garden Events Plaza.
 In 2014 the city proposed to demolish the aging arena for an additional meeting space.

 In January 2020, plans to demolish the Convention Center's arena were confirmed by the Fort Worth City Council.
 In addition to the arena's demolition, the plans also include straightening Commerce Street, building a 1,000 seat hotel and adding over 50,000 square feet of exhibit space, with groundbreaking intended for 2022 or 2023.
+The convention center held a farewell event for the arena in September 2026 ahead of its planned demolition in 2027.